We are excited to introduce you to our Cooperative Nature School education team!

 - Ashita Parikh, Lead Teacher and Administrator

-Ashita Parikh has a degree in Accounting from The Maharaja Sayajirao University of Baroda (India) and further study in Early Childhood Education.
+Ashita Parikh has a degree in accounting from The Maharaja Sayajirao University of Baroda (India) and further studies in Early Childhood Education.
 She is Director II certified by the State of Massachusetts Department of Early Education and Care.
-Ashita’s professional experience includes 15 years of teaching.
+Ashita’s professional experience includes 15 years of teaching and 5 years of administrative work.
 She is married and has 2 children.
 She is a caring educator who believes that all children can learn and thrive in an exploratory environment that is stimulating and appropriate to children’s developing abilities.
-Children make her feel happy and young.
+Children make her feel happy, loved, energetic and young.
 Ashita believes in establishing one community within itself that recognizes and celebrates the diversity of the children and families that it serves, and by making connections amongst these families to the community at large.
 Ashita enjoys photography, music, gardening and cooking during her spare time.

 - Maura O’Gara, Engagement Manager, The Trustees